Volume 28 - Supplementary IBJ 2024, 28 - Supplementary: 212-212 | Back to browse issues page

 Abstract:

 Results: Fifteen studies met the inclusion criteria, encompassing 1,200 nurse participants.
-The pooled analysis revealed that nurses with children had a spiritual well-being score averaging 4.2 points higher (95% CI: 3.1-5.3) on the Spiritual Well-Being Scale than childless nurses.
+The pooled analysis revealed that nurses with children had a spiritual well-being score that averaged 4.2 points higher (95% CI: 3.1-5.3) on the Spiritual Well-Being Scale compared to their childless counterparts.
 Furthermore, nurses with children were 30% more likely to engage in spiritual care practices with patients (OR: 1.3; 95% CI: 1.1-1.5).
-The presence of children correlated with a significant increase in personal value systems and belief strength, with a mean difference of 12.8 points (p = 0.05) on the Nurse Spiritual Belief Scale.
-Conclusion and Discussion: The findings suggest that having children positively affects the spiritual health of nurses, enhancing their personal spirituality and professional practice.
-These results underscore the importance of considering family dynamics in nursing well-being programs.
-Future longitudinal studies are recommended to explore the causative relationship and underlying mechanisms.
+The presence of children was associated with a significant increase in personal value systems and belief strength, with a mean difference of 12.8 points (p = 0.05) on the Nurse Spiritual Belief Scale.

 Keywords: Child, Health, Nurses